darpa-brass/bbn-immortals/phase01/immortals_repo/das/das-service/readme.md

 *2* Build everything by typing the following in a terminal at the Immortals trunk folder:

+gradle cleanall
 gradle buildAll

 *3* Start a Fuseki instance (after downloading fuseki, type '/fuseki-server --update --mem /ds' in the apache fuseki folder).

-*4* Run the Securboration repository-service (from the trunk/knowledge-repo/repository-service folder, type: 'java -Dserver.port=9999 -jar target/repository-service-boot.war')
+*4* Run the Securboration repository-service (from the /trunk/knowledge-repo/knowledge-repo/repository-service/target folder, type: 'java -Dserver.port=9999 -jar immortals-repository-service-boot.war').
+If you don't see the war file, run the build process for the securboration tools (type mvn clean install in the knowledge-repo folder).

 There is further documentation in the repository-service folder.